Getting free access to a great tool is a nice feeling, [but the developers need to make money to continue existing.]

 What is Freemium?

 Freemium is a SAAS marketing business model where platforms offer free and paid versions of their services.
-The free version has stripped back functionality, enough to let users fulfil basic needs while incentivising them to upgrade to a paid version.
+The free version often has stripped back or limited functionality, enough to let users fulfil basic needs while incentivising them to upgrade to a paid version.

 Often platforms will have several tiers, with features and prices increasing at each step.
 Tiers will often be targeted to either individuals or organisations, with different features available for each.